ByteSower/Quantum-Chronicles/README.md

 - Built with modern web technologies for optimal user experience
 - Designed to make complex narrative mechanics accessible to all users

+## 🆕 Latest Updates

+### Forgotten Truth Narrative Expansion (v0.3.0-beta.1)
+The Forgotten Truth storyline has been significantly expanded with five new modular narrative segments:

+1. **Origins Unveiled** - Discover the ancient roots of consciousness experiments
+2. **Echoes of Quantum Memory** - Experience memories across time and space
+3. **The Convergence of Realms** - Explore multidimensional consciousness
+4. **The Catalyst's Revelation** - Meet the cosmic entity behind it all
+5. **Legacy of Quantum Convergence** - See the future impact of your choices

+**Features:**
+- 🧠 Deep QNCE integration with dynamic variable requirements
+- 🔄 Modular design for easy expansion and modification
+- 🎯 Seamless integration with existing narrative flow
+- 📊 Advanced feedback hooks and analytics integration
+- 🎨 Placeholder support for future visual/audio assets
+- 💾 Session-based state management across segments

+**How to Access:**
+Progress through the main Forgotten Truth storyline and look for new choices that lead to deeper investigations.
+The expansions are accessible from key decision points based on your QNCE variable values (curiosity, coherence, disruption, synchrony).

 ---

 **Live Demo**: [https://bytesower.github.io/Quantum-Chronicles](https://bytesower.github.io/Quantum-Chronicles)